 Can I arrange family life insurance with my partner?

 Yes, it's useful to arrange your life insurance together if you are in a relationship so that you can agree on a policy that suits your personal circumstances.
 However, it is usually wiser to buy single life policies.
-Insuring yourselves individually works so that both policies pay out in the event that you both die.
+Insuring yourselves individually works so that both policies pay out a lump sum in the event that you both die.
 A joint life insurance policy will only pay out once and will also leave the surviving person without life insurance.

 Two single life insurance policies cost a similar amount to a joint life policy but can double the potential payout.

 Blended families can include children from a previous relationship; your partner's children who you care for as well as your own children.
 Children within your blended family may or may not live with you or you may have shared caring duties for them.

 - who you want to entrust to distribute the benefits